 - New traffic light intersection at Hagadorn Road that will be integrated with railroad signals

-- New traffic light at the intersection of Shaw Lane and current Wilson Road (new road name TBD)
+- New traffic light at the intersection of Shaw Lane and current Wilson Road (to be renamed Conrad Road)

 - Improve water distribution in the region